studio-YOLO/editpix-doc/docs/getting-started.md

 // use library
 ```

-### Load from CDN
+### Loading from a CDN

-In your HTML file load the script as a module:
+In your HTML file, load the script as a module:

 ```html
 <script type="module" src="example.js"></script>
 ```

-In your JavaScript file:
+In your JavaScript file, import the library from the CDN and use it:

 ```jsx
 import EditPix from 'https://cdn.jsdelivr.net/npm/editpix/+esm';